 Following the efforts and stance of the WCTU and Welch’s breakthrough (Welch’s grape juice), the General Conference of the Methodist Episcopal Church changed its discipline book.
 Charles Welch, one of the children of Thomas Bramwell Welch, gave an account of his father’s work in his will.

 He wrote that Welch’s grape juice was born out of service to God.
-It was intended to serve God by providing His church with what he described as the “fruit of the Vine” and not the “cup of the devil.”
+It was intended to serve God by providing His church with what he described as the “fruit of the vine” rather than “cup of the devil.”

-What started with the desire to provide unfermented wine for communion has grown into a giant company that produces/manufactures various products, including jams and jellies, organic grape juice, fruit snacks, concentrates, and dried fruits grape-flavoured drinks.
+What started with the desire to provide a nonalcoholic choice for communion has grown into a giant company that produces/manufactures various products, including jams and jellies, organic grape juice, fruit snacks, concentrates, and dried fruits.

 Want to read more about wine?
 Try reading these books!